ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 2. such statements must be registered on a secure append-only Registry so that their provenance and history can be independently and consistently audited;
 3. issuers can efficiently prove to any other party the registration of their claims; verifying this proof ensures that the issuer is consistent and non-equivocal when making claims.

 The first guarantee is achieved by requiring issuers to sign their statements and associated metadata using a distributed public key infrastructure.
 The second guarantee is achieved by storing the signed statement in an immutable, append-only, transparent Registry.
-The last guarantee is achieved by implementing the Registry using a verifiable data structure (such as a Merkle Tree), and by requiring a TS that operates the Registry to endorse its state at the time of registration.
+The last guarantee is achieved by implementing the Registry using a verifiable data structure (such as a Merkle Tree {{MERKLE}}), and by requiring a Transparency Service (TS) that operates the Registry to endorse its state at the time of registration.

 The guarantees and techniques used in this document generalize those of Certificate Transparency {{-CT}}, which can be re-interpreted as an instance of this architecture for the supply chain of X.509 certificates.
 However, the range of use cases and applications in this document is much broader, which requires much more flexibility in how each TS implements and operates its Registry.
 Each service may enforce its own policy for authorizing entities to register their claims on the TS.
 Some TS may also enforce access control policies to limit who can audit the full Registry, or keep some information on the Registry encrypted.
-Nevertheless, it is critical to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever changing and always in flux.
+Nevertheless, it is critical to provide global interoperability for all TS instances as the composition and configuration of involved supply chain entities and their system components is ever-changing and always in flux.

 A TS provides visibility into claims issued by supply chain entities and their sub-systems.
 These claims are called Digital Supply Chain Artifacts (DSCA).
 A TS vouches for specific and well-defined metadata about these DSCAs.
 Some metadata is selected (and signed) by the issuer, indicating, e.g., "who issued the DSCA" or "what type of DSCA is described" or "what is the DSCA version"; whereas additional metadata is selected (and countersigned) by the TS, indicating, e.g., "when was the DSCA registered in the Registry".
 The DSCA contents can be opaque to the TS, if so desired: it is the metadata that must always be transparent in order to warrant trust.